Investment Banking Resume Template for University Students Who Want to Land a Banking Job

 The better way to approach this: decide on a Project-Centric or Task-Centric structure for each entry, and then write everything based around one of those.

-In both cases, you start out with a Summary Sentence stating what you did and the major results of your work (if you know them).
+- In each case, start out with a Summary Sentence stating what you did and the major results of your work (if you know them).

 The Project-Centric structure starts off with the Summary Sentence and then goes into “Selected Project Experience” (or “Selected Client Experience” or “Selected Transaction Experience” or “Selected Investment Experience”).